cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - I Need to know something.
 - I want to have an introduction
 - I would like to know what you can tell me
+- I would like to know what topics do you cover
 - I'm interested in your products
 - Information about your purpose.
 - Let me know what you are able to do!